geek-yang/DLACs/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3722946.svg)](https://doi.org/10.5281/zenodo.3722946)
 # DLACs :crystal_ball:
 **Deep Learning Architecture for Climate science**, in short as **DLACs**, is a python library designed to implement deep learning algorisms to climate data for weather and climate prediction.
 Deep learning techniques to deal with spatial-temporal sequences, namely the Convolutional Long Short Term Memory neural netwroks (**ConvLSTM**), are implemented in this package.
-A probabilistic version of the structure is also employed, with an easy shift from ConvLSTM to Bayesian ConvLSTM (**BayesConvLSTM**). <br/> Two ways of realization of the Bayesian deep learning are addressed here, which are Bayes by Backprop (Blundell et. al. 2015; Shridhar et. al. 2019) and Bayesian deep learning with dropout (Gal and Ghahramani 2016).
+A probabilistic version of the structure is also employed, with an easy shift from ConvLSTM to Bayesian ConvLSTM (**BayesConvLSTM**). <br/>

+Two types BayesConvLSTM are addressed here, which are BayesConvLSTM with variational inference (Blundell et. al. 2015; Shridhar et. al. 2019) and BayesConvLSTM by Bernoulli approximation with dropout (Gal and Ghahramani 2016).<br>

 The module is designed to perform convolutional and recurrent operatiaons on structured climate data.
 It is built on pytorch.<br/>

 ## Function :computer:
-Two kinds deep neural networks structures are included by the package:
+Two kinds deep neural networks structures are included by the package:<br>
-* Convolutional Long Short Term Memory neural netwroks <br>
+* Convolutional Long Short Term Memory neural netwroks <br/>
-* Bayesian Convolutional Long Short Term Memory neural netwroks <br>
+* Bayesian Convolutional Long Short Term Memory neural netwroks <br/>

+Two types of BayesConvLSTM are implemented here: BayesConvLSTM with variational inference and BayesConvLSTM approximated by Bernoulli distribution.
+The major differences are their functionality and the ways of training.
+BayesConvLSTM with variational inference is train by Bayes by Backprop (Blundell et. al. 2015; Shridhar et. al. 2019).
+BayesConvLSTM approximated by Bernoulli distribution is trained directly by back-propagation.<br/>

+## Structure :file_folder:
+Folder structure of the repositary:<br>
+* `dlacs` Main components of DLACs
+* `examples` Including jupyter notebooks showing how to use each function in DLACs
+* `init` Sample ConvLSTM neural network used to initialize BayesConvLSTM
+* `models` Examples of trained BayesConvLSTM neural networks
+* `tests` Unit testing, functional testing and integration testing shown in jupyter notebooks

+## Modules :floppy_disk:
+Directory structure:<br>
+* `ConvLSTM` Contains ConvLSTM layer and the forward module.
+* `BayesConvLSTM` Contains BayesConvLSTM layer and the forward module of BayesConvLSTM with variational inference.
+* `BayesConvLSTMBinary` Contains BayesConvLSTM layer and the forward module of BayesConvLSTM approximated by Bernoulli distribution.
+* `function` Includes loss functions and distributions used by BayesConvLSTM.
+* `metric` Scoring system to evaluate the performance of training.
+* `preprocess` Functions to preprocess the input fields, like filtering, normalization, etc.
+* `regrid` Moduels for geoscience / climate data regridding.
+* `saveNetCDF` Modules to save the output in netCDF format.
+* `visual` Visualization components for postprocessing and plotting.

 ## Dependency :books:
-DLACs is tested on python 3.6 and has the following dependencies:
+DLACs is tested on python 3.6 and has the following dependencies:<br>
 * numpy
 * matplotlib
 * netCDF4